boardcon/EM3566/docs/source/software.rst

    :align: center
    :alt: Connect Board A and B

 Copy the file **com** to the SD card, then insert the card into the board and powered on.
-After the system booting, execute the commands to copy the **com** from the SD card to the board.
+After the system booting, execute the commands to copy the **com** from SD card to board.

 .. code-block::